<img height="1" width="1" src="https://www.facebook.com/tr?id=1379827282144964&amp;ev=PageView &amp;noscript=1">

 4. Proofing and Editing Goes Out the Window

 If your organization is relying on translation tools, it's because you do not understand the other language.
 That means no one on your team will be able to check the accuracy of the translation that comes out.
 Best-case scenario, it could be completely nonsensical gibberish that will make you look unprofessional.
-Worst-case scenario, the errors in the translation could lead to serious negative consequences for your customers or patients.
+In the worst-case scenario, errors in the translation could lead to serious negative consequences for your customers or patients.

 You also run the risk of introducing errors if the original (source) text is not entered correctly.
 For example, if someone on your team mistakenly types in the word "loose" instead of "lose," the translation changes completely; Google Translate won't know to correct it.